alexcumplido/yoga-api/README.md

 ## Endpoints usage

-- `https://yoga-api-nzy4.onrender.com/v1` -- Render deployment url (nothing there)
-- `/api` -- get the base url
+- `https://yoga-api-nzy4.onrender.com/v1` -- get the base url
 - `/categories` -- get all categories
 - `/categories?id=value&name=value` -- get a category by id or name
-- `/categories?id=value&level=value` -- get a category by id filtering its poses by level
+- `/categories?id=value&level=value` -- get a category by id filtering poses by level
 - `/poses` -- get all poses
 - `/poses?id=value&name=value` -- get a pose by id or name
 - `/poses?level=value` -- get poses by level

+\*difficulty can be: beginner, intermediate, expert

 \*nothing is case-sensitive